It Wasn't Tech Neck

-All I wanted to do was lie down on my commercial grade heating pad.
+All I wanted was my commercial grade heating pad.
 On high, all the time.

 I told every doctor I saw.
-They all had answers, and none of them were right.
+They all had answers.

-If that sounds familiar, you’re not imagining it.
+If you've been told the same thing, you're not imagining it.

 What They Called It

 Tech neck was the first label.
-I’d been working from home since the pandemic and the assumption was posture.
+I was working from home.
+They said it was posture.
 They said I was sitting wrong and looking at screens too long.
 Told me I was holding tension in my shoulders.
 I adjusted my workstation.
 I stretched.
-The pain didn’t change.
+The pain didn't change.
+Neither did the pressure at the base of my skull.

 Then it was stress.
 Then perimenopause.
-Every provider landed in the same place: manage your stress, adjust your posture, try anti-inflammatory foods, reduce your screen time.
+Every provider said the same things: manage your stress, adjust your posture, try anti-inflammatory foods, reduce your screen time.
 My chart said neck pain and migraines.
-Yet the conversation always came back to lifestyle.
+The conversation always came back to lifestyle.

 What I Tried

-Three years of recommendations followed.
-Tooth sensitivity led to bite guards.
+For three years I tried everything they suggested.
+A dentist connected it to tooth sensitivity.
+Bite guards were first.
 Then Botox injections for the jaw.
 Then trigger point injections.
 Acupuncture.
 Physical therapy.
 Muscle relaxants.
 Prescription NSAIDs.
 A curved metal tool a specialist hooked around the base of my neck and pulled hard enough to make me flinch.

 We'd barely finished the dishes when the girls were already asking for the popcorn.